-- (1) G/W is the group of isometries or orientation-preserving isometries of a rank one symmetric space of noncompact type. - (2) G/W has a continuous, proper, faithful action by automorphisms on a locally finite non-elementary tree T, without inversions and with exactly two orbits of vertices, such that the induced G-action on the set of ends ∂T is 2-transitive.
+- (1) G/W is the group of isometries isometries of a rank one symmetric space of noncompact type, or its identity component (which has index at most 2). - (2) G/W has a continuous, proper, faithful action by automorphisms on a locally finite non-elementary tree T, without inversions and with exactly two orbits of vertices, such that the induced G-action on the set of ends ∂T is 2-transitive.
 In particular, G/W decomposes as a nontrivial amalgam of two profinite groups over a common open subgroup.

-A locally compact group is called a standard rank one group if it has no nontrivial compact normal subgroup and satisfies one of the two conditions (1) or (2) in Theorem D. Standard rank one groups of type (2) include simple algebraic groups of rank one over non-Archimedean local fields and complete Kac-Moody groups of rank two over finite fields.
+A locally compact group is called a standard rank one group if it has no nontrivial compact normal subgroup and satisfies one of the two conditions (1) or (2) fulfilled by G/W in Theorem D. Standard rank one groups of type (2) include simple algebraic groups of rank one over non-Archimedean local fields and complete Kac-Moody groups of rank two over finite fields.
 More exotic examples, and a thorough study in connection with finite primitive groups, are due to Burger and Mozes [BM00].